Day

 The Long Haul to Restore San Joaquin Spring-Run Chinook

 When a team of fish biologists was tasked with restoring spring-run Chinook salmon in the San Joaquin River in 2006, none of them quite knew where to begin.
-The thirsty farms that crowd the river on both sides had taken almost all the water out of it most years since the mid-1900s, leaving a nearly 60-mile long stretch below Friant Dam near Fresno completely dry.
-The riverbed had been parched for so long that someone even built a house in...
+The riverbed had been parched for so long that someone even built a house in it.
+The salmon that once thronged up-river by the hundreds of thousands had vanished, and there was no precedent for jumpstarting a population from scratch.

 Read More